robertdebock/ansible-role-docker/README.md

         - "2222:22"
 ```

-Install this role using `galaxy install robertdebock.ansible-role-docker`.
+Install this role using `galaxy install robertdebock.docker`.

 License
 -------